 Many years ago, I was on vacation in the Pacific Northwest with my spouse, and we made the obligatory pilgrimage to Powell’s Books in Oakland.
-One of my favorite things about that bookstore is the amazing staff recommendations.
-Through one of those recommendations I discovered the writing of Charles de Lint, and I immediately became obsessed with his work and the urban fantasy genre.
+One of my favorite things about Powell’s is the amazing staff recommendations.
+Through one of those recommendations I discovered the writing of Charles de Lint, and I was quickly smitten with his work and the urban fantasy genre.
 I started reading The Onion Girl in the bookstore and couldn’t stop, and I ended up buying so many of his books that I had to buy a second suitcase to travel home, because mine was well over the weight limit.

 During that vacation we also traveled to the Columbia River Gorge to do some hiking.
 I was enjoying the beautiful environment and the light playing on the trees, but I was also daydreaming about fairies and other creatures flitting in and out of our daily lives the way they do in his books.
 For years later, I would see coffee beans or a chocolate chip on the counter and think fairy poop!, or sugar and think fairy dust!
 I would even leave the mess intact and capture the moment with post-its.

-I took this photo on that vacation, during a hike in the Columbia River Gorge area.
+I took this photo on that hike.
 When I saw these little wisps of Spanish Moss attached to a tree, faerie wigs! immediately popped into my mind and out of my mouth.
 So in my inaugural post, I’m sharing this image with you.
 I hope that regular postings here will help to remind me to appreciate the beautiful, whimsical things in life!